-Buck Mountain is another of those Nevada mountains that few people have visited or even really laid eyes on.
-It is easily overlooked since it has a much more dominant neighbor, Diamond Peak, just to the west of it but for a
+Buck Mountain is another of those Nevada mountains that few people have visited although it is very visible from highway 50.
+It is easily overlooked however, since it has a much more dominant neighbor, Diamond Peak, just to the west of it but for a

 Nevada's loneliest highway, highway 50.
 It is one of Nevada's peaks that has that interesting quality called prominence

 Buck Mountain is really one that I enjoyed and the views from the summit were exceptional in all directions.

 Most Nevada mountains are off the beaten track and this one was no exception.
 You have to be willing to drive many miles on dirt roads and be prepared on your mapwork prior to making a visit.
 Hopefully, the directions and maps I've added here will help you to get to the same trailhead spot we used but ultimately, you are on your own on these roads and you may not see another person for days.
 We spent four days chasing Nevada peaks over Memorial day and during those four days, we didn't see one other vehicle once we were off the pavement and on the dirt roads.

 on page 59 as county road one that heads north to Barrel Springs and the Newark Valley.
 However, there was no sign indicating this so the Benchmark map book is helpful for you to have.
 I have also included a map of this key junction and would direct you as follows: